v5run/a3-maze-runner-take-two-v5run/README.md

     - For this assignment, the path does not have to be the shortest one.
 - The program can take a path as input and verify if it's a legit one.

+The following project has **three methods of solving a maze!** This includes ...
+-     RightHand Algorithm -> Stuck in a maze?
+Put your right hand on wall and follow it out.
+-     Tremaux's Algorithm -> Been there?
+Done that!
+Mark a path and forget about it.
+-     Breadth-First Search -> turning the Maze -> Graph w/ Nodes and Edges to solve!

 ## How to run this software?

 To build the program, simply package it with Maven: